 What kind of monitoring is involved?

-The Interlock Device records all BAC records, vehicle starts, engine shut-offs and violations including the date and time of all events.
+The Interlock Device records all BAC records - such as vehicle starts, engine shut-offs and violations - including the date and time of all events.
 These events are uploaded upon recalibration and a report is drawn for the County to review.

 How often is the monitoring?
 Monitoring or recalibration of the IID is required every two months.
 We provide this service at no extra charge.